shelld3v/flydns/README.md

 # Usage

-`# altdns -i subdomains.txt -o data_output -w words.txt -s results_output.txt`
+`# altdns -i subdomains.txt -o data_output -w words.txt -S results_output.txt`

 - `subdomains.txt` contains the known subdomains for an organization
 - `data_output` is a file that will contain the _massive_ list of altered and permuted subdomains
 - `words.txt` is your list of words that you'd like to permute your current subdomains with (i.e. `admin`, `staging`, `dev`, `qa`) - one word per line
-- the `-s` command tells altdns where to save the results of the resolved permuted subdomains. `results_output.txt` will contain the final list of permuted subdomains found that are valid and have a DNS record.
+- the `-S` command tells altdns where to save the results of the resolved permuted subdomains. `results_output.txt` will contain the final list of permuted subdomains found that are valid and have a DNS record.
 - the `-t` command limits how many threads the resolver will use simultaneously
 - `-d 1.2.3.4` overrides the system default DNS resolver and will use the specified IP address as the resolving server.
 Setting this to the authoritative DNS server of the target domain *may* increase resolution performance